martinring/thesis/src/2-Pre-Deployment.md

 # A Priori Verification {#chap:specific}

-To allow thought about the verification of systems after deployment, we will first establish a top-down agile work-flow for *a priori* verification in this chapter.
-To this end, we will introduce the different abstraction levels from informal, naturally phrased specifications down to implementational apsects and show how these can be connected in such a way that requirements can be tracked and verified across different abstraction levels.
+To allow thought about the verification of systems after deployment, we will first establish a top-down agile work flow for *a priori* verification in this chapter.
+To this end, we will introduce the different abstraction levels from informal, naturally phrased specifications down to implementational aspects and show how these can be connected in such a way that requirements can be tracked and verified across different abstraction levels.
 In the subsequent chapters, this will allow us to choose where self-verification plugs into the flow.